neurodivergence/neurodivergence/README.md

 bipolar II comorbid bpd

-dni if u like my ex im tired of yall lol. i will not change for a person and im better expressing this way
+dni if u like my ex im tired of yall lol. do not put expectations if you come back, i never promise to change for a person. and is only accepting the offer, its not "giving a chance"

 > anyways check out my art